freeseek/mocha/wdl/README.md

 ```
 $ gcloud compute ssh INSTANCE-ID --project {google-project} --zone us-central1-a -- -L 8000:localhost:8000
 ```
-* Later, if you are not running any computations, to avoid incurring unnecessary costs, make sure you stop the virtual machine with the following command:
+* As the suggested VM costs approximately $35/month to run, when you are not running any computations, to avoid incurring unnecessary costs, you can stop the virtual machine with the following command:
 ```
 $ gcloud compute instances stop INSTANCE-ID --project {google-project} --zone us-central1-a
 ```